 After not announcing a new SE model in 2021, Apple is expected finally give us a second-generation model later in 2022.
 The next-gen SE will adopt the larger display and more-curved design of the Series 7.
 To keep the price down, Apple will again likely omit some fancy features like the always-on display and some higher-end (like the electrical heart and a blood oxygen) sensors.

-The first rugged Apple Watch for athletes and adventurers.
+The first rugged Apple Watch for athletes and adventurers is likely coming.

 As for the all-new ruggedized Apple Watch, Gurman suggests that it could have the flat-edged design that was heavily rumored to be given to the Series 7 before it was announced.
 This same flat-edged design was given to the latest iPhone 13 models to make them more durable, and Apple could be set to do the same thing with a sport-focused Apple Watch.
 It's also likely that this new Apple Watch will have a thicker case to make it more resistant to dings, scratches and other potential mishaps.